 INTRODUCTION

-Generative deep computer vision model
+Generative deep computer vision models

-We call this model Phenom-Beta.
-It flexibly processes microscopy images into general-purpose embeddings.
-In other words, Phenom-Beta can take a series of images and create a meaningful representation of the input image.
+OpenPhenom-S/16 flexibly processes microscopy images into general-purpose embeddings.
+In other words, OpenPhenom-S/16 can take a series of microscopy channels and create a meaningful vector representation of the input image.
 This enables robust comparison of images, and other data science techniques to decode any biology or chemistry within such images.
-This enables scientists to systematically relate genetic and chemical perturbations to one another in a high-dimensional space, helping determine critical mechanistic pathways and identify potential targets and drugs.

 phe·nom